columbia/fairtest/src/fairtest/api/README.md

 #### Return Codes
 * 200 (OK) -- Resources successfully returned
+* 400 (Bad Request) -- Server cannot parse request
+    * Verify that your client is sending a valid json object
 * 404 (Not Found) -- Cannot find resource URL
     * Check spelling of URL
 * 405 (Method not allowed) -- HTTP verb is not allowed